Dear reader of ADxS.org, please excuse the disruption.

 • What impact will the settlement have in 10 years?

-If you doubt that you will still be alive in 10 years, you may have already found an answer - and/or adapt it with 10 minutes / 10 weeks / 10 months.
+If you doubt that you will still be alive in 10 years, you may already have found an answer - and/or adapt it with 10 minutes / 10 weeks / 10 months.

 You can also try the reverse: What are the effects of … NOT completing the task?